tedneward/Research/content/reading/business/platform-revolutions.md

 ~~~~~~
 *(by Geoffrey G Parker, Marshall W Van Alstyne, and Sangeet Paul Choudary)*

+# 1. Today
-# 1. Today: Welcome to the Platform Revolution
+*Welcome to the Platform Revolution*

 ***Platform***: "A business based on enabling value-creating interactions between external producers and consumers.
 Platform provides open, participative infrastructure for these interactions and sets governance conditions for them.
 Purpose: to consummate matches among users and facilitate the exchange of goods, services, or social currency, thereby enabling value creation for all participants."

 Traditional system: pipeline/linear value chain (single-track, assembly line)

-Platforms beat pipelines because platforms scale more efficiently by eliminating gatekeepers.
-Until recently, most business were built around products--designed/made at one end of the pipeline and delivered to consumers at the other end.
+***Platforms beat pipelines because platforms scale more efficiently by eliminating gatekeepers.*** Until recently, most business were built around products--designed/made at one end of the pipeline and delivered to consumers at the other end.
 Pipelines rely on inefficient gatekeepers to manage the flow of value from the producer to the consumer; the elimination of gatekeepers allow consumers greater freedom to select products that fit their needs.

 ***Platforms beat pipelines because platforms unlock new sources of value creation and supply.***